JannisKoerner/adaptive-WKB-marching-method/README.md

 The routine automatically switches between a standard Runge-Kutta solver and a WKB-based stepping procedure.

-The main programm is "adaptive_WKB_marching_method.m", which, depending on the users input, might or might not call the numerical integration routine "clenshaw_curtis.m" (see also [here](#help) for help).
+The main program is "adaptive_WKB_marching_method.m", which, depending on the users input, might or might not call the numerical integration routine "clenshaw_curtis.m" (see also [here](#help) for help).

 ## Getting Started

 ### Prerequisites

-To run the programm the following requirements are needed:
+To run the program the following requirements are needed:
 * MATLAB

 ### Installation